Five more Cosby accusers to testify at sex assault retrial: judge

 O’Neill said prosecutors could select five women from the eight accusers whose allegations are most recent, ranging from 1982 to 1996.
 Defense lawyers had argued that accusations dating back to 1965 were so old that they would be impossible to counter, given Cosby’s age.

-The accusers were not named in court documents, but the descriptions of their accounts match those of several women who have come forward publicly, including model and television personality Janice Dickinson.
+The accusers were not named in court documents, but the descriptions of their accounts match those of several women who have come forward, including model and television personality Janice Dickinson.

-The judge allowed one other accuser to testify at Cosby’s first trial.
 A defendant’s history usually is not admissible as evidence that he committed a particular crime.

-Cosby’s lawyers argued that permitting other accusers to testify would unfairly prejudice jurors, especially against the backdrop of the #MeToo movement, which has encouraged millions of women to share their experiences of sexual abuse or harassment.
+Cosby’s lawyers argued that permitting other accusers to testify would unfairly prejudice jurors, particularly given the #MeToo movement, which has encouraged millions of women to share experiences of sexual abuse or harassment.

 Additional reporting by Joseph Ax in New York; writing by Barbara Goldberg in New York; editing by Scott Malone and Jonathan Oatis